Learning in Mean Field Games: A Survey: Numerical experiments

 \section{Numerical experiments}

 We now present numerical experiments to illustrate some of the techniques introduced in the previous sections.
-We first discuss metrics that can be used to assess convergence.
-We then present an MFG model in which the agents are encouraged to explore the spatial domain.
-Last, we present numerical results obtained using iterative methods.
+We first discuss metrics that can be used to assess convergence to Nash equilibrium, and several algorithms based on the material presented in the previous sections.
+We then present an MFG model and numerical results.
+The experiments are implemented using the open-source library \texttt{OpenSpiel}~\citep{lanctot2019openspiel}.\footnote{\url{https://github.com/deepmind/open_spiel}}